Diversity Summer School

 Accommodation is on the Pollock Halls site near the city centre.
 Participants are allocated private rooms with a shared bathroom and all meals are provided for the duration of the programme.
 There is a dedicated Resident Assistant on-site to oversee and assist.

-Transport between campuses is arranged and provided by Coach Hire Edinburgh
+Transport between campuses is arranged by the School.

-Travel to and from Edinburgh, if required, is arranged by the School using the University’s registered travel provider - Diversity Travel UK
+Travel to and from Edinburgh, if required, is also arranged by the School using the University’s registered travel provider.

 Academic Timetable